The Ultimate Gay Guide to Key West Pride — Top LGBTQ+ Bars, Restaurants & Tours in the Florida Keys

 🌈 Stay at Alexander’s Guesthouse

-We stayed at Alexander’s LGBTQIA+ Guesthouse, an exclusively LGBTQIA+ clothing optional resort.
+We stayed at Alexander’s LGBTQIA+ Guesthouse, an exclusively LGBTQIA+ clothing-optional resort.
 When we were checking in, there was already a pride pool party underway around the main central pool at the back of the house.
 Alexander’s Guesthouse is a lovingly restored Key West “conch house” built in 1902 and boasting original pine floors and stately windows.
 The well-air-conditioned rooms provide the perfect private space to relax, and some include clothing-optional decks overlooking the grounds.
+Alexander’s Guesthouse is the last remaining exclusive LGBTQ+ accommodation in Key West, making it one of the best gay resorts in Key West.
 This lovely three-story house is located on a quiet, tree-shaded street in the heart of Key West’s Old Town within a close walk of Duval St.

 Alexander’s Guest House is the last remaining exclusive LGBTQ+ accommodation in Key West.
-Other accommodations in the region have either changed to specify for men-only, or open up to “all are welcome,” meaning, not specifically LGBTQ+. @alexanderskw
+Other accommodations in the region have either changed to specify for men-only or opened up to “all are welcome,” meaning, not specifically LGBTQ+. @alexanderskw

 🌈 Stay at Island House Key West

 Island House is where you can find the party.
 During Key West’s Pride Week in June, Island House hosts daily parties with plenty of attendees ready to swim.
-Chique furnishings and a large outdoor pool, Island House may make you want to stay in Key West just a little bit longer.
+Chic furnishings and a large outdoor pool, Island House may make you want to stay in Key West just a little bit longer.
+Known as one of the top gay resorts in Key West, this property, over the years, has attracted thousands of Pride-goers looking for a lively atmosphere and a close-knit community vibe.

 Image Courtesy of Larry Blackburn Photography

 Staying at The Gardens Hotel in Key West blends historical charm with tropical flavor.
 This boutique hotel is like an oasis in the heart of Old Town.
 Each room is uniquely decorated in a personal style.
-The Gardens Hotel offers laid-back luxury in the middle of Key West.
+The Gardens Hotel is perfect for travelers looking for a laid-back experience while still being close to all the best LGBTQ+ events in town, including community parties at gay hotels in Key West.
+The Gardens Hotel is perfectly located within walking distance to all kinds of Pride festivities.

 Top Gay Owned Restaurants in Key West